 After I have all my images, which can range from a total of 50 to 200, I import them into Lightroom and do basic editing on them, like lens perspective and color correction, sometimes even crop.

-Finally I export the image back to Lightroom where I finish polishing it with precise edits.
+Finally, I export the image back into Lightroom where I finish polishing it with precise edits.

 And that’s about it.

 I hope you like my series of timeslice photography, feel free to reach out with any comments or suggestion, I am always looking for new locations to add to this series, if you have one please be sure to let me know.